Zomino/realtime-patterns/long-polling/README.md

 ## How It Works

 - The client sends and receives messages via HTTP requests.
-- The client uses long-polling: it opens a request to the server and waits for new messages or a timeout.
+- The client opens a request to the server and waits for new messages or a timeout.
 - The server responds immediately if there are new messages, or holds the request open until new data becomes available or a timeout occurs.
 - The server itself polls the database for new messages.
 - Messages are stored in the database.